-JOSEPH M. PIMBLEY is a principal at Maxwell Consulting, LLC, in Croton-on-Hudson, NY. pimblev@maxwell-consulting.com he ultimate goal of every investment analyst is to make or suggest intelligent investment decisions.
-The ability to state this problem in such simple terms does not imply, however, that a simple solution exists.
-The solution-encumbered by many assumptions and approximations-requires a difficult comparison of return versus risk of the new investment in which the risk analysis depends on the existing portfolio as well as the new investment.
+The ultimate goal of every investment analyst is to make or suggest intelligent investment decisions.
+The ability to state this problem in such simple terms does not imply there exists a simple solution.
+The solution - encumbered by many assumptions and approximations - requires a difficult comparison of return versus risk of the new investment in which the risk analysis depends on the existing portfolio as well as the new investment.

 For debt instruments, the easier part of this analysis pertains to the return (on investment).
 The debt issuer has a contractual obligation to pay stipulated interest and principal amounts at specified future dates.
-Because the overwhelming majority of debt issuers do, indeed, honor the payment obligations, many investors treat the stated return as a first-order approximation to the expected return.
-The greater challenge of debt analysis is the estimation of both the probability that the issuer will fail to make all scheduled payments (default) and the magnitude of loss in such an event (loss given default).
+Since the overwhelming majority of debt issuers do, indeed, honor the payment obligations, many investors treat the stated return as a first-order approximation to the expected return.1 The greater challenge of debt analysis is the estimation of both the probability that the issuer will fail to make all scheduled payments ("default") and the magnitude of loss in such an event ("loss-given-default").2

 For instruments that are not simple payment obligations, however, measuring or projecting the investment return is not so straightforward.
-In this article, we focus on collateralized loan obligation (CLO) equity as the investment instrument.
-The industry-standard measure of return for CLO equity is internal rate of return (IRR).
+In this article we focus on CLO ("collateralized loan obligation") equity as the investment instrument.
+The industry-standard measure of return for CLO equity is IRR ("internal rate of return").
 After describing important properties of CLO equity, we define IRR and discuss its advantages and shortcomings.
-The following section then proposes an alternative return measure-return on exposure (ROX)-that we consider superior to IRR.
+The following section then proposes an alternative return measure known as ROX ("return on exposure") which we consider superior to IRR.